Perceptual spaces and their symmetries: The geometry of color space: Methods

-Three couples of surrounds were used on each axis.
-A square patch of chromaticity $\bm{x}^{\alpha}$ appeared on surround $\bm{b}^{\alpha}$, giving rise to the combination $\mathrm{stimulus} \sslash \mathrm{surround} = \bm{x}^{\alpha} \sslash \bm{b}^{\alpha}$.
-The aim of the task was to iteratively approach the match $\bm{x}^\beta$ on the surround $\bm{b}^{\beta}$.
-In other words, we searched for the color $\bm{x} ^\beta$ that fulfilled the perceptual equality $\bm{x}^\beta \sslash \bm{b}^\beta \sim \bm{x}^\alpha \sslash \bm{b}^\alpha$.
-The search for $\bm{x}^\beta$ was structured as a staircase procedure (Sect.~\ref{s: staircase}).
-At the beginning of each trial both surrounds were shown for $200$ ms, together with a black circle at the fixation point.
-Then, a patch of color $\bm{x}^\alpha$ was presented on $\bm{b}^\alpha$ and two patches with colors $\bm{x}^p$ and $\bm{x}^q$ appeared against the surround $\bm{b}^\beta$, one above the other (top and bottom locations randomized) for $500$ ms. All patches subtended an angle of $2^\circ$.
-A flashing mask appeared next for $500$ ms, consisting of randomly sized and located square patches with a balanced distribution of colors along the corresponding axis.
-Then, the screen turned gray, and the subject was required to respond whether the top or the bottom patch ($\bm{x}^p$ or $\bm{x}^q$) was most similar to $\bm{x}^\alpha$.
-Finally, the fixation point appeared again on the screen, and the subject pressed a key to indicate their readiness to initiate the next trial.
-The masking and the gray screen were introduced to mitigate after-image effects and to control the adaptation state of the eye.
+Subjects initiated each trial by pressing a key on the keyboard.
+At the beginning of each presentation both surrounds were shown for $200$ ms, together with a black circle as fixation point.
+Then, a patch of chromaticity $\bm{x}^\alpha$ was presented on $\bm{b}^\alpha$ and two patches with chromaticities $\bm{x}^p$ and $\bm{x}^q$ appeared against the surround $\bm{b}^\beta$, one above the other (top and bottom locations randomized) for $500$ ms. All patches subtended a visual angle of $2^\circ$.
+After the stimulus presentation, a masking stimulus was displayed for $500$ ms, consisting of randomly sized and located square patches with a balanced distribution of colors along the corresponding axis, to reduce afterimages \cite{Wachtler2001}.
+Then, the uniform neutral gray background was displayed, and the subject was required to respond whether the top or the bottom patch ($\bm{x}^p$ or $\bm{x}^q$) was most similar to $\bm{x}^\alpha$ by pressing the corresponding arrow key on the keyboard.